 I can do that by performing a search within Google News.

-Though there are some results here that came up within Google Alerts, there are also some other useful pieces of content that didn’t and I can use them to inspire my own creations.
+Though there are some results here that came up within Google Alerts, there are also some other useful pieces of great content that didn’t and I can use them to inspire my own content creations.

 In some cases, you might also find that there are specific blogs that consistently promote industry content, ahead of everyone else.